 Years ago, after a family lunch, the technique that our grandfather used to vinify white grapes came back to us.

-At the time, we collected with the 2,2 tons trailer but the only bucketpress we had available was 0,7 tons.
-To get all the grapes needed 3 pressed: 2 hours of time to press, at least 1 hour to fill and to empty the press every time: 12 hours of work.
+At the time, we collected the grapes with the 2,2 tons trailer but the only bucketpress we had was 0,7 tons.
+To get all the grapes in we needed 3 pressing process: 2 hours each and at least 1 hour to fill and to empty the press every time: 12 hours .

 This is our Lefric, a free, sincere and irreverent wine.
 His name in Italian means something like “hippy”.
 On the labels the work "Notte di luna luna" by Nazareno Agostini.